 Services for Homeless People in Richmond

-By Alex Nixon in Information about Poverty on March 29, 2018
+By Keith Yee in Information about Poverty on March 29, 2018

 Since the announcement of the modular housing project on Elmbridge, we have been asked about what services we offer for homeless people in Richmond.